CodingItWrong/websocket-echo-expo/README.md

 $ yarn start
 ```

-Then click "Run on Android device/emulator" or "Run on iOS simulator".
+Then click any of:

+- Run on Android device/emulator
+- Run on iOS simulator
+- Run in web browser (React Native for Web)